 Try using a slim vibrator or dildo to stimulate yourself during masturbation.
 This will help build your confidence, and your brain will recognise sex play as something pleasurable.

 Take some time to practice by yourself.
 Make sure you are super-turned on before attempting to insert the tip of your chosen toy.
 The goal isn't to glide the entire shaft in.
 No, this is an exercise in learning how to relax your pelvic floor so you can experience penetration without pain.

 Working slowly and over several solo sessions, you'll be able to insert a little more over time.
 Once you are comfortable inserting your slim toy, it's time to use a toy with more girth.
 Start the process all over again (tip only) and work your way up to being able to insert the shaft without pain.

-When you do decide to try penetration, further down the line, we recommend a position like woman-on-top where you can be in charge of speed and depth.
+When you decide to try p-i-v penetration further down the line, we recommend a position like woman-on-top where you can be in charge of speed and depth.

 We hope you find these tips helpful – good luck!